Consensus Layer

 Quantum Resistance: Post-quantum consensus mechanisms.

-Sustainable Consensus: Lower energy consumption (PoS over PoW).
+Sustainable Consensus: Lower energy consumption is expected with PoS over PoW.

 Agree on Truth Through Consensus

-Consensus is foundation of blockchain.
+Consensus is the foundation of blockchain.
 Participants collectively agree on truth.
 Good consensus is critical for blockchain viability.
 If you're interested in consensus or protocol design, explore protocol careers at blockchain teams.
-These roles focus on building secure, efficient consensus.
+These roles focus on building secure and efficient consensus.

 Find Consensus Layer Jobs